Introduction

 Minimal Equipment – Maximum Results

-We do the same workouts with the same equipment when we are based in homes, travelling or camping – it’s only the equipment mounting that differs.
+We do the same workouts with the same equipment when we are based in homes or touring and camping – it’s only the equipment mounting that differs.
+Age Free Strength proves that minimal equipment can deliver maximum results.

 Resistance Bands